Energy prices

 Household electricity prices

 Electricity prices for households are significantly higher than wholesale market prices because they include various other price components.
 These include costs for distribution and meters, regulated network charges for the operation of transmission and distribution networks, and various taxes, levies, and surcharges.
 In the years 2013 to 2021, taxes, levies and surcharges accounted for more than half of the household electricity price.
 In the wake of the energy price crisis, however, their share has fallen to just under one-third, as procurement costs have risen sharply due to high wholesale prices.
 The EEG levy, which has been charged since 2000 to finance the expansion of renewable energies, was abolished on July 1, 2022.
-However, this relief was more than offset by the increase in procurement costs in 2022.
+However, this relief was more than offset by the increase in procurement costs in 2022 and 2023.
+In 2024, procurement costs and therefore prices fell significantly again.

 Wholesale electricity prices